cogentcore/core/README.md

 * mac hidpi setpos is not right from prefs -- works from init win create.

 * TextView:
+	+ word wrapping is going long unnecessarily -- is target size correct??
 	+ isearch not saving to previous if no matches
 	+ query replace reverse-order of find / replace lists
 	+ cursor goes to hand for links in TextView